The American Claimant: Characters

 Colonel Mulberry Sellers: An eccentric white-headed old man who becomes the rightful heir to the Earl of Rossmore after the death of his relative, Simon Lathers.
 According to his wife, Sellers is a "scheming, generous, good-hearted, moonshiny, hopeful, no-account failure" who is well beloved for his generosity and approachability.
 Although many of his eccentric money-making schemes are failures, he occasionally "makes a strike," as he calls it, and makes quite a bit of money.
 One such strike is an exceedingly popular toy, "Pigs in the Clover," which he invents and patents.

 According to the tin signs by his door, Sellers is an attorney at law and claim agent, a materializer, a hypnotizer, and a mind-cure dabbler.
 He has also been named "Perpetual Member of the Diplomatic Body representing the multifarious sovereignties and civilizations of the globe near the republican court of the United States of America."

 The explanatory note at the beginning of the novel indicates that Colonel Sellers is the same character as Eschol Sellers in the first edition of Twain's earlier novel Gilded Age (1873) and Beriah Sellers in later editions.
 The note also identifies Colonel Sellers as the same character as Mulberry Sellers in John T. Raymond's dramatization of Gilded Age.

-Washington Hawkins: The Congressional Delegate from Cherokee Strip who partners with Colonel Sellers in several of his schemes.
+Washington Hawkins: The Congressional Delegate from Cherokee Strip in the far west, who partners with Colonel Sellers in several of his schemes.
 Hawkins is described as a "stoutish, discouraged-looking man whose general aspect suggested that he was fifty years old, but whose hair swore to a hundred."
-At the beginning of the novel he has been living with his wife, Louise, and their children in the far west for the last fifteen years.
+At the beginning of the novel he has been living with his wife, Louise, and their children for the last fifteen years.